Marijuana Withdrawal | Symptoms, Cleanse, & Detox

 Your doctor may also suggest that you attend a drug abuse detox center.
 There, a team of medical professionals will monitor your symptoms as you slowly cleanse your body of marijuana.

-Along with potentially providing medication, the best marijuana detox centers also encourage people to:
+The best marijuana detox centers encourage people to:

 - exercise regularly